 Salt Metathesis Reaction

-Demonstrators:
+Demonstrators: Maja Nikolajsen and Saahil Baghel

-For the salt metathesis reaction, weighweigh choline bicarbonate corresponding to 0.125 moles at 80 percent purity [1].
-Now, slowly add it to the geranic acid flask dropwise [2-TXT] and c Add it dropwise into the flask containing 0.25 moles of recrystallized geranic acid to avoid spillover [3].
+For the salt metathesis reaction, weigh choline bicarbonate corresponding to half the number of moles of geranic acid used [1].
+Now, slowly add it to the geranic acid flask dropwise [2-TXT] and calculate the target weight of the tube after the correct amount of choline has been removed [3].

-Talentweighing25.8 grams of choline bicarbonate powdering on a digital balance.
+Talent adding choline bicarbonate to a falcon tube and weighing it on a digital balance.

 Talent slowly adding the choline bicarbonate dropwise into the geranic acid flask.
 TXT: CO2 is released while mixing